Apple Watch 6

 Wearable tech is spreading through many demographics and Western populations are ageing.
 The elderly and the young will be ever-more important markets

 As a sports person, I know that SpO2 is of minimal interest to me yet Afib for the young and SpO2 (blood oxygen) for more vulnerable people is a key piece of tech and, more importantly, tech that’s used by the competitors.
 Apple has fallen behind.

 We now know some of what will be in watch OS7 and Apple specifically said that the June 2020 announcement was only PART of what was coming in September with the full software release.
-Presumably, the full watch OS7 will contain features specific tot he AW6 that are not intended for earlier models and perhaps also features that will differentiate a lower-cost SE model from a premium/Pro AW6.
+Presumably, the full watch OS7 will contain features specific to the AW6 that are not intended for earlier models and perhaps also features that will differentiate a lower-cost SE model from a premium/Pro AW6.